-Since 2011, we have been working with young women, aged 13 upwards, who display courage and tenacity when facing complex and deeply rooted problems in their young lives.
+From 2011-2023, we worked with young women, aged 13 upwards, who display courage and tenacity when facing complex and deeply rooted problems in their young lives.

 These are young people who have enormous amounts of potential yet are often misunderstood or ignored, and are disadvantaged through cycles of dysfunction, trauma and economic, social and political barriers.

-It gives young women a space to meet, once a week to talk about their lives.
-We eat together, we share stories and we make art, working towards exhibitions, performances and talks or workshops.
-We work in youth centres, arts venues and schools.
+Miss Represented’s aim was to give young women a space to meet, once a week to talk about their lives.
+Sharing food and stories together, Miss Represented made art working towards exhibitions, performances and talks or workshops.
+The work took place in youth centres, arts venues and schools.

-The Miss Rep team is a multidisciplinary group of Artists-Mentors that help develop the girls’ creative vision as they explore their own identity and the world they inhabit.
-The girls’ lives are often complicated and full of rich, important stories that matter to young people, women, and our wider communities, everywhere.
+The Miss Rep team was made up of Artists-Mentors that helped develop the girls’ creative vision as they explored their own identity and the world they inhabit.
+The girls’ lives were often complicated and full of rich, important stories that matter to young people, women, and our wider communities, everywhere.

-We make invisible stories visible.
-We share our work to ask questions, to embrace common ground and to spark vital dialogue with our communities.
+Miss Represented made invisible stories visible and through sharing the new art work it asked questions, sought to embrace common ground and to spark vital dialogue with our communities.

-Miss Rep seeks to shine a light on the young people whose potential has been obscured by simplistic labels, to amplify the voices that are unheard, to build resilience and self-love and discover purpose and passion.
+Miss Represented shone a light on the young people whose potential has been obscured by simplistic labels, to amplify voices that were unheard, to build resilience and self-love and discover purpose and passion.

-Creativity has the power to heal deep wounds.
+Through Miss Represented we saw the power creativity has to heal deep wounds.

 We have worked with hundreds of young women building positive relationships, making art and sharing it with the community:

-• National tour of our show Can You See Me Now? & Q&A’s
+- National tour of our show Can You See Me Now? & Q&A’

 See all our projects including images and films missrepresented.co.uk